xcore/sc_modbus_rtu/app_modbus_rtu/doc_quickstart/quickstart.rst

 Switch OFF LED1 and LED3
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Switch OFF LED1 & LED3 using `Write Coil` command.
-In the SimplyModbus write window change `First Register = 2` and `# values to write = 1`.
+In the SimplyModbus ``WRITE`` interface, change `First Register = 2`.
 This prepares a `Write Single Coil` command to be issued to the Modbus slave to Write a coil (LED) at address indicated in `First Register` box.
 Click on ``SEND``.
 Notice how LED1 state toggles.
 Now, set `First Register = 4` and click on ``SEND``.
 Notice how LED3 state toggles.

 Read LED status
 ~~~~~~~~~~~~~~~

 Switch to SimplyModbus main window.
 Click on ``SEND``.
 This time, please notice the result (shown in `results` column in the SimplyModbus main window) indicates that LED1 and LED3 are OFF.
-The LED states are arranged as following in the result:

 .. figure:: images/read_led_13.png